Nakkisar/Plastic-Degrading-Enzyme-Screen/README.md

 Known limitations
 Training data is predominantly bacterial in origin; performance on distant taxa (e.g. fungi) is promising in the CAB683 case study above but not exhaustively validated.
-Recurring blind spot for broad-spectrum, multi-substrate generalist enzymes and near-identical sequence paralogs — these are the proteins most likely to need a second look rather than being taken at face value in either direction.
+Recurring blind spot for broad-spectrum, multi-substrate generalist enzymes and near-identical sequence paralogs.
+These proteins most likely to need a second look rather than being taken at face value in either direction as degrader or non-degrader.
 This is a sequence-only classifier.
 A structurally-informed model has not been tested against these specific targets and might behave differently.
 Predictions are a prioritization aid, not a confirmation of activity.
 Treat a high score as "worth investigating," not "confirmed."
 Data sources and licensing
 ESM2 (Meta AI, via fair-esm) — MIT license, code and weights, explicitly permitted for commercial use.
-Note: this is distinct from newer EvolutionaryScale models (ESM3, ESM C), which carry different, more restrictive non-commercial licensing — do not assume the same terms apply if upgrading models later.
+Note: this is distinct from newer EvolutionaryScale models (ESM3, ESM C), which carry different, more restrictive non-commercial licensing.
 PlasticDB (Gambarini et al., 2022) — published CC BY 4.0; attribution required.
 UniProt/SwissProt — CC BY 4.0; explicitly available for commercial and non-commercial use; attribution required.
 Third-party libraries (PyTorch, scikit-learn, joblib, Pillow) — standard permissive open-source licenses.